alexandersmanning/simcha/README.md

 # simcha
-A simple webapp example in go
+A simple API Example to showcase buidling go web applications that can be properly unit tested.